kasdelyne/CS3_Agnir_Gonzaga_Project/WDProjPotassiumAgnirGonzaga.md

 This is the vision for our project: [Design](https://www.canva.com/design/DAG23alL040/XPYQeaERsiuzZ8fUottObQ/edit)

 ## Sign-in Page
-* The webpage's background will have a **linear gradient** blending the colors of #997aaF and #ffcece.
+* The webpage's background will have a **linear gradient** blending the colors of #7a5196 and #f89cc8.
 It will also contain **animated twinkling stars.** The stars will also contian a JavaScript code.
 Moreover, the background will be moving **diagonally**.
 ```
 body{
     margin:0;